rctn/pseudocerebellum/docs/about.rst

 vectors--referred to also as "cleanup memory" for vectors with thousands of dimensions.
-When cued with a vector, it finds the most similar vector or vectors among a set of stored vectors: its function is k-nearest-neighbor search among tens of thousands of high-dimensional vectors.
+When cued with a vector, it finds the most similar vector or vectors among a set of stored vectors: its function is k-nearest-neighbor search among thousands-to-millions of high-dimensional vectors.
 Associative memory is a key component of an architecture for computing with high-dimensional vectors--for "hyperdimensional" computing (Kanerva, 2009) :cite:`KanervaP-2009`.
 Building a fast and